 I'm no longer on a government program, having obtained residency and work permission.
 I spend my evenings running a language academy, and my mornings and weekends curating content for my personal blog, Sunshine and Siestas, and doing freelance writing, translations and voiceovers.

-My newest project is a residency consulting business, COMO Consulting Spain.
-We’re dedicated to helping non Europeans move to Spain.
+My newest project is a residency consulting business.
+We're dedicated to helping non Europeans move to Spain.

 Would you recommend Seville to others for an extended stay and what does the city have to offer expats?